 - A child with intellectual or developmental disabilities will receive professionally directed, designed, and monitored interventions to enhance mobility, communication, sensory, motor, cognitive development, behavioral and self-help skills.

-Characteristics of Children Who Need Intense Plus services:
+Characteristics of Youth Who Need Intense Plus services:

 - Extreme and reoccurring episodes of physical aggression that causes harm;